-Figure 2.
+Figure 3.
 Development time from egg to adult of the twelve populations of Tetranychus urticae reared on well-watered and drought-stressed plants.
 Values are mean emergence rate of adults ± standard error at each observation point.
 Curves represent the logit regression.

-Matching the individual population analyses, the ANOVA also showed a strong effect of water regime on development time (F(1, 18) = 82.5, p < 0.001. ).
-The reduction in development time when mites were on drought-stressed plants was positively correlated with the Global Aridity Index (see Figure 3B and Table 2).
+Matching the individual population analyses, the ANOVA also showed a strong effect of water regime on development time (F(1, 18) = 82.5, p < 0.001.
+The Global Aridity Index was a significant predictor of the reduction in development time (see Figure 4B and Table 2).
 Mites from locations with high summer humidity (high Global Aridity Index) responded more strongly to drought stress than mites from locations with low summer humidity (Figure 4).
-In addition, a significant correlation between the reduction in development time and five others climatic variables was also observed (see Table 2).
-All but one of the climatic variables (BIO19, Winter Precipitations) refer to summer hydric local conditions that may be responsible for plant water stress, which is in line with the correlation obtained with the Global Aridity Index.
+In addition, significant relationships between the reduction in development time and five others climatic variables were also observed (see Table 2).All but one of the climatic variables (BIO19, Winter Precipitations) refer to summer hydric local conditions that may be responsible for plant water stress, which is in line with the correlation obtained with the Global Aridity Index.